 In addition to providing media with insight on substance use and families, Leonard can comment on a range of topics such as the growing crisis of opiate and heroin overdoses, and the debate over whether marijuana should be legalized for medical and/or recreational use.

 He is a fellow and former president of the American Psychological Association’s Division 50 (Addictions).

 Kenneth E. Leonard, PhD

-Director and Senior Research Scientist, University at Buffalo Research Institute on Addictions
+Director and Senior Research Scientist, University at Buffalo Clinical and Research Institute on Addictions